Hiring Generalists: The Small Team’s Secret Weapon

 Cross-Functional Collaboration Becomes Culture

 When generalists populate the early team, cross-functional collaboration becomes a default behavior rather than an imposed policy.
 Meetings naturally include perspectives from design, product, and engineering because the same individuals straddle those domains.
-This builds empathy and shortens feedback loops.
-Decisions happen faster because fewer handoffs are required.
+That dynamic shaped our 14-person Havelsan DLP group: security researchers, endpoint developers, and customer-support engineers swapped roles for a sprint when needed.
+The empathy built through those rotations shortened feedback loops and kept specs grounded in field reality.

 As the company grows, codifying this collaborative spirit is crucial.
 Pair programming across teams, lightweight design reviews, and shared roadmaps keep silos from calcifying.
 Generalists can mentor incoming specialists, translating context and ensuring new hires understand the “why,” not just the “what,” of their tasks.